 Horses and Small Hoofed Animals:

-For some animals, these barriers just don’t work and can sometime put them in harms way.
+For some animals, these barriers just don’t work and can sometimes put them in harm’s way.
 Goats and other small, sure-footed creatures, can trot right across the top of the rails.
-Some larger animals like horses, have slender hoofs that can present a serious danger with possible dire consequences.
+Some larger animals like horses have slender hoofs that can present danger with possible dire consequences.

 We strongly recommend only using a gate to contain horses.

 Cattle Guards and Deer

 Deer are agile creatures with small hoofs and incredible athleticism.
 The installation requires a modification to be an effective deterrent.

 Their ability to effortlessly jump large distances means that distance needs to be increased to be effective.
 We typically install at least a 12-foot barrier, with 16 feet being an ideal distance to discourage them from jumping across.
 To get that kind of depth, two guards are bolted together, side-by-side to double the width of the ‘Texas Gate’.
 Seeing the larger distance will persuade them to find another direction to travel.

 The working mechanism of the grid is the curved surface of the top rails.
 The hoof is flat on the bottom and when placed on a curved surface, it acts like a teeter-totter and doesn’t allow the animal to balance.
 This uncomfortable and physically challenging surface means they can’t put any weight on their leg.
 That, along with the limited depth perception in cows, provides a strong and seemingly impossible barrier to hoofed animals.

 Those with padded feet, however, can balance on the rounded pipe as their point of contact is flexible.
 The ability to stand on a small curved surface allows them to balance and walk on the very tops of the rails

 This means the guards are not very effective in keeping out dogs, cats, coyotes, and other ‘soft-footed’ four-legged friends.
 They’re able to walk across and only a gate would be able to stop them.